Man charged for firing rifle, injuring man who attempted to steal his pickup - Albert Lea Tribune

 He is next slated to appear in court Oct.
 7.

 Lambert said the man who was injured, whose name has not been released, is expected to make a full recovery.
-He has not yet been charged, but authorities state the case is ongoing.
+As of the court hearing, he had not been charged, but authorities state the investigation is ongoing.

 Council approves overall 9.98% preliminary levy increase